zakenobi/cryptech/README.md

 The goal of this project is to learn how to build GNOME software throught fun and interesting topics such as cyber security.

-The cypher technics used in this version are *OBSOLETE* so be careful out there dont try anything stupid!
+The encryption techniques used in this version are *OBSOLETE* so be careful out there and dont try anything stupid!

 ## Having fun
 If your sole purpose in life is destroying the hard work done by large teams of devs such as no one…